Guide

 Setting a reminder

-Tap the bell icon on the expanded to-do row.
-A popover opens with a stepper time picker (hour and minute, tap or type).
-Below that, the offset chips: At time, 5 min, 15 min, 30 min, 1 hour, 2 hours.
+Tap the bell icon on the expanded to-do row — there's no separate clock icon, the bell handles both the scheduled time and the reminder offset.
+The popover opens with a stepper time picker (hour and minute, tap or type) and offset chips below: At time, 5 min, 15 min, 30 min, 1 hour, 2 hours.
 Pick how long before the scheduled time you want to be reminded.

 The popover hides offsets that would land in the past, so if you're scheduling for 5 minutes from now you won't see "30 min before".